 These are the basic terms and conditions of Red Onion Design Limited, for when you commission us to work for you.
-We generally avoid signing contracts if possible, however, so you’re fully aware, we’ve listed below some of the most important considerations.
+We generally avoid signing contracts if possible, however, so you’re fully aware, we’ve listed below some of the most important considerations which form part of our agreement.

 We reserve the right to display creative work on Red Onion Design and social media in order to promote our services.
 This is work that becomes public by handing out to employees, general or specialist readers, the public, or any other associated companies and parties, and is not expressly marked as private and confidential, or shows any confidential information.
 If need be we can hide confidential information and still display the work.
 We avoid signing contracts that limit this.
 If you ask us to, we will keep private any development work, or work that is shown only to a small band of employees, for example.